 Travelling to Campbell River

 The Government of British Columbia has introduced updated restrictions around essential travel.
-As of July 1st, Campbell River is excited to welcome travelers from across Canada!
+As of August 9th, Campbell River is excited to welcome all Canadians and fully vaccinated americans!

 KNOW BEFORE YOU GO

 Canadians, we’re ready to welcome you back to discover Campbell River!
-As of July 1st, the province of B.C has entered into phase three of the re-start plan.
-Recreational travel within the country is encouraged, and we are looking forward to welcoming Canadians from outside the province.
+As of August 9th, the province of B.C has entered into phase three of the re-start plan.
+Recreational travel within the country is encouraged, and we are looking forward to welcoming all Canadians and fully vaccinated Americans.

 For travel updates in British Columbia, please visit Destination BC’s traveller resource guide and read about the current province-wide restrictions here.